-Speed Control
+5. Speed Control

-One of the most common concerns regarding traffic in Patagonia was the need to improve speed control.
-All traffic, including trucks, border patrol and cars were cited as 'speeding through town.'
+One of the most common concerns regarding traffic in Patagonia is the need to closely monitor and maintain speed control.
 Higher traffic speeds contribute to traffic noise levels and threaten public safety.

-□ Roadway Grading and Construction in County Areas
+6. Roadway Grading and Construction in County Areas